 Insurance

 Insurance against cargo loss, theft, or damage remains vital in 2026, especially for higher-value or time-sensitive goods.
-In many cases, cargo insurance is quoted at around 0.3%–0.8% of the insured cargo value depending on commodity, packing, routing, and coverage terms (reference: Allianz).
-Adequate cover is recommended for all high-value and sensitive shipments.
+Cargo insurance is typically quoted at around 0.3%–0.8% of the insured commercial value.
+Adequate cover is highly recommended for all shipments navigating the Indian Ocean to East Africa.

 Documentation Fees

-Documentation fees—including processing of bills of lading, invoices, and clearance-related paperwork—usually range around $45–$85 per consignment depending on service scope.
-Digital platforms can reduce manual paperwork but still require accurate information to avoid delays.
+Documentation fees—including processing of bills of lading, export customs declarations in China, and clearance-related paperwork—usually range around $45–$85 per consignment.

 Destination Charges in Kenya